Please note Advocacy Policy:

-Please note that Florida Breast Cancer Foundation (FBCF) is legally prohibited from participating in political campaigns at any level.
+The Florida Breast Cancer Foundation (FBCF) is legally prohibited from participating in political campaigns at any level.
 FBCF could lose its tax-exempt status or be subject to federal excise taxes if FBCF or individuals while representing FBCF participate in candidates’ political campaigns.
-(See the IRS article below.)
+(See the IRS article here.)
 Of course, advocates and supporters can engage in any political activity of their choosing as private citizens, but it is important that FBCF is not referenced or used when individuals do this on their own.
 If you have any questions about this, please do not hesitate to contact me.
 Thank you for your understanding, your cooperation, and your support of FBCF.
 Remember Together we WILL end breast cancer!

 The Restriction of Political Campaign Intervention by Section 501(c)(3) Tax-Exempt Organizations